UK Industrial Strategy

 • How RTICs and SICs work together to create a comprehensive, evidence-based framework.

-Our approach is designed to support better decision-making, targeted policy interventions, and increased investment by providing a real-time, evidence-based view of the UK economy.
+This guide supports better decision-making, targeted policy interventions, and increased investment, providing a real-time view of the UK economy..
 Our aim is to establish a shared evidence base across all national and local organisations involved in this ambitious strategy.

 Why it matters: establishing a shared evidence base

-The problem?
-The lack of shared definitions for frontier economy sectors, such as Advanced Manufacturing and AI, has led to a fragmented and inefficient sector mapping process:
+The absence of reliable industrial classifications for frontier economy sectors, such as Advanced Manufacturing and AI, has led to fragmented mapping processes and inconsistent data.

 Collaborate with us

-We’re inviting feedback from all stakeholders, policymakers, businesses, investors, and researchers, to help refine and improve our approach.
+We’re inviting feedback from policymakers, businesses, investors, researchers, and all stakeholders to help refine and improve our approach.
 We want to know:

-• Do you agree with our RTIC and SIC code selections?
+• Do our RTIC and SIC code selections align with your understanding?

-• Are there additional subsectors or RTICs we should consider mapping?
+• Are there additional subsectors or RTICs we should map?

-• Who else should we seek input from?
+• Who else should we involve in this process?

 Collaborate with us